hashicorp/terraform-provider-tfe/website/docs/r/no_code_module.html.markdown

 # tfe_no_code_module

-Creates, updates and destroys no code settings for registry modules.
+Creates, updates and destroys no-code module for registry modules.

 ## Example Usage